Truncated theta series from the Bailey lattice

 \allowdisplaybreaks

 { \bf Abstract.} In 2012, Andrews and Merca obtained a truncated version of Euler's pentagonal number theorem and showed the nonnegativity related to partition functions.
-Meanwhile, Andrews--Merca and Guo--Zeng independently conjectured that the truncated Jacobi triple product series has nonnegative coefficients, which has been confirmed analytically and also combinatorially.
+Meanwhile, Andrews and Merca, Guo and Zeng independently conjectured that the truncated Jacobi triple product series has nonnegative coefficients, which has been confirmed analytically and also combinatorially.
 In 2022, Merca proposed a stronger version for this conjecture.
-In this paper, by applying Agarwal, Andrews and Bressoud’s Bailey lattice, we derive a truncated version for the Jacobi triple product series with odd basis which reduces to the Andrews-Gordon identity as a special instance.
-As consequences, we obtain new truncated forms for Euler’s pentagonal number theorem, Gauss’ theta series on triangular numbers and square numbers, which lead to inequalities for certain partition functions.
+In this paper, by applying Agarwal, Andrews and Bressoud's identity derived from the Bailey lattice, we obtain a truncated version for the Jacobi triple product series with odd basis, which reduces to the Andrews--Gordon identity as a special instance.
+As consequences, we obtain new truncated forms for Euler's pentagonal number theorem, Gauss' theta series on triangular numbers and square numbers, which lead to inequalities for certain partition functions.
 Moreover, by considering a truncated theta series involving $\ell$-regular partitions, we confirm a conjecture proposed by Ballantine and Merca about $6$-regular partitions and show that Merca's stronger conjecture on truncated Jacobi triple product series holds when $R=3S$ for $S\geq 1$.

 { \bf Keywords:} partition functions; truncated theta series; the Bailey lattice; Euler's pentagonal number theorem

 { \bf AMS Classification:} 05A17, 33D15

 \allowdisplaybreaks